lgritz/OpenImageIO/src/doc/oiiotool.rst

 Many of the color management commands depend on an installation of OpenColorIO (http://opencolorio.org).

-If OIIO has been compiled with OpenColorIO support and the environment variable `$OCIO` is set to point to a valid OpenColorIO configuration file, you will have access to all the color spaces that are known by that OCIO configuration.
+If the environment variable `$OCIO` is set to point to a valid OpenColorIO configuration file, you will have access to all the color spaces that are known by that OCIO configuration.
 Alternately, you can use the `--colorconfig` option to explicitly point to a configuration file.
-If no  valid configuration file is found (either in `$OCIO` or specified by `--colorconfig}` or OIIO was not compiled with OCIO support, then the only color space transformats available are `linear` to `Rec709` (and vice versa) and `linear` to `sRGB` (and vice versa).
+If no valid configuration file is found (either in `$OCIO` or specified by `--colorconfig`), then the built-in OCIO "default" config will be used.

 If you ask for :program:`oiiotool` help (`oiiotool --help`), at the very bottom you will see the list of all color spaces, looks, and displays that